Psykotikism/Mutant_Tanks/README.md

 /* Called when someone dies.
  * Use this forward to execute anything when
  * a survivor or Tank dies.
+ * Use ST_Death2 if you also want to get the attacker's ID.
  *
- * @param client		Client index of the player.
+ * @param client		Client index of the victim.
  */
 forward void ST_Death(int client);

+/* Called when someone dies.
+ * Use this forward to execute anything when
+ * a survivor or Tank dies.
+ * Use ST_Death if you just want to get the victim's ID.
+ *
+ * @param enemy			Client index of the attacker.
+ * @param client		Client index of the victim.
+ */
+forward void ST_Death2(int enemy, int client);

 /* Called when a Tank is incapacitated.
  * Use this forward to execute anything when